Open Lending (NASDAQ:LPRO) Issues FY 2021 Earnings Guidance

-Open Lending (NASDAQ:LPRO) issued an update on its FY 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of – for the period.
-The company issued revenue guidance of $184 million-$234 million, compared to the consensus revenue estimate of $213.41 million.
+Open Lending (NASDAQ:LPRO) updated its FY 2021 earnings guidance on Tuesday.
+The company provided EPS guidance of $- for the period.
+The company issued revenue guidance of $184 million-234 million, compared to the consensus revenue estimate of $213.41 million.

-Open Lending (NASDAQ:LPRO) last announced its quarterly earnings results on Monday, May 10th.
-The company reported $0.10 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.14 by ($0.04).
-The business had revenue of $44.00 million for the quarter, compared to the consensus estimate of $40.91 million.
-Open Lending had a negative net margin of 68.56% and a negative return on equity of 50.19%.
-The company’s revenue for the quarter was up 152.9% compared to the same quarter last year.
-During the same period in the previous year, the company earned $0.16 earnings per share.
-On average, sell-side analysts expect that Open Lending will post 0.76 EPS for the current year.
+Open Lending (NASDAQ:LPRO) last announced its quarterly earnings data on Monday, May 10th.
+The company reported $0.10 EPS for the quarter, missing the consensus estimate of $0.14 by ($0.04).
+The company had revenue of $44.00 million for the quarter, compared to analyst estimates of $40.91 million.
+Open Lending had a negative return on equity of 50.19% and a negative net margin of 68.56%.
+The business’s quarterly revenue was up 152.9% compared to the same quarter last year.
+During the same period last year, the business earned $0.16 EPS.
+As a group, equities analysts expect that Open Lending will post 0.76 EPS for the current year.

-In related news, major shareholder Sagemount I. L.P.
-Bregal sold 5,305,840 shares of the stock in a transaction dated Tuesday, April 6th.
-The stock was sold at an average price of $34.00, for a total transaction of $180,398,560.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Blair J. Greenberg sold 5,331,321 shares of the stock in a transaction dated Tuesday, April 6th.
-The stock was sold at an average price of $34.00, for a total value of $181,264,914.00.
+In other news, Director Blair J. Greenberg sold 5,331,321 shares of Open Lending stock in a transaction on Tuesday, April 6th.
+The stock was sold at an average price of $34.00, for a total transaction of $181,264,914.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, major shareholder Sagemount I. L.P.
+Bregal sold 5,305,840 shares of Open Lending stock in a transaction on Tuesday, April 6th.
+The stock was sold at an average price of $34.00, for a total value of $180,398,560.00.
 The disclosure for this sale can be found here.
-Insiders have sold 10,879,512 shares of company stock valued at $369,573,811 in the last quarter.
-25.96% of the stock is currently owned by company insiders.
+Insiders have sold a total of 10,879,512 shares of company stock worth $369,573,811 over the last ninety days.
+Insiders own 25.96% of the company’s stock.

 Open Lending Corporation provides lending enablement and risk analytics solutions to credit unions, regional banks, and captive finance companies of original equipment manufacturers in the United States.
 It offers Lenders Protection Program (LPP), which is a Software as a Service platform that facilitates loan decision making and automated underwriting by third-party lenders and the issuance of credit default insurance through third-party insurance providers.